xuzhe951024/Blockchain-Design-for-a-Secure-Pharmaceutical-Supply-Chain/document_paper/ieee/main.typ

 )

 = Introduction
-This section presents an overview of the common challenges in the pharmaceutical supply chain, viewed through the lens of the three core tenets of information security: Confidentiality, Integrity, and Availability (CIA).
+This section presents an overview of the common challenges in the pharmaceutical supply chain, viewed through the lens of the three core tenets of information security: Confidentiality, Integrity, and Availability (CIA).#TODO[More overview about background(Covid)]

 == *Data Confidentiality*
 <subsec:Confidentiality>